 - Whether OxyContin use was tapered off

-- Overall physical and mental health of the individual
+- The overall physical and mental health of the individual

 - Other medications or drugs a person is or was taking

 The term “detox” generally refers to the process of becoming drug-free.
-There are detox treatment centers available, but some people choose to detox from OxyContin on their own at home.
+Medical detox treatment centers are available, but some people choose to detox from OxyContin on their own at home.

-Detoxing at a professional treatment center is the best way to detox from OxyContin.
-Treatment facilities have specific procedures in place to help individuals detox from OxyContin, including medical detox.
+Medically detoxing at a professional treatment center is the best way to detox from OxyContin.
+Treatment facilities have specific procedures to help individuals detox from OxyContin, including medical detox.
 In medical detox, patients have around-the-clock support from trained medical professionals and can receive immediate treatment for life-threatening withdrawal symptoms.
-This makes detoxing at a treatment center the safest option for OxyContin withdrawal and detox.
-People who are in poor health or were consuming high doses of OxyContin should consider going through a treatment center to receive medical detox.
+This makes medically detoxing at a treatment center the safest option for OxyContin withdrawal and detox.

 Medication-assisted treatment (MAT) is when medications are used for OxyContin withdrawal.
-MAT can be used when a health care professional determines that it may be helpful as part of the medical detox program.
-There are many different medications that can be used for OxyContin withdrawal.
-Most of these are for managing withdrawal symptoms like nausea, diarrhea or effects on the cardiovascular system.
+MAT can be used when a health care professional determines that it may be helpful in the medical detox program.
+Two of the most common medications for MAT are methadone and buprenorphine.
+However, other medications may occasionally be used as well.

 OxyContin Detox at Home

-Although the best way to detox from OxyContin will differ from person to person, it is important to consider the differences between medical detox and detoxing at home.
+Although the best way to detox from OxyContin will differ from person to person, considering the differences between medical detox and detoxing at home is important.
 Medical detox at a professional facility is safer than OxyContin detox at home.
-This is because medical professionals are available to provide around-the-clock care throughout the detox process.
-While detox centers may not have the comforts of home, they do have mechanisms in place to keep people safe.
+This is because medical professionals can provide around-the-clock care throughout the detox process.
+While detox centers may not have the comforts of home, they have mechanisms to keep people safe.

 Not everyone can have a family member or friend take care of them 24/7 while they attempt to detox at home.
-At a detox facility, a medical professional will always be there.
-Further, patients at professional treatment centers have access to medications used in OxyContin detox, such as Suboxone.
+At a medical detox facility, a medical professional will always be there.
+Further, patients at professional treatment centers have access to MAT medications such as buprenorphine.
 These opioid-mimicking drugs can be a critical part of the recovery process for some people.

-When an individual is away at a detox center, they are also removed from certain triggers that might lead to relapse.
-Detoxing at a professional facility is safer, and it also tends to be more effective.
-Studies have shown that this is particularly true when comparing medication-assisted treatment to detox without drug assistance.
+When an individual is away at a medical detox center, they are also removed from certain triggers that might lead to relapse.
+Detoxing at a professional facility is safer and tends to be more effective.
+Studies have shown this is particularly true when comparing medication-assisted treatment to detox without drug assistance.

-If you make the decision to detox from OxyContin at home, withdrawal symptoms can be difficult to manage.
+If you decide to detox from OxyContin at home, withdrawal symptoms can be difficult to manage.
 However, there are things you can do to help cope with withdrawal, such as:

 - Taper the dose of OxyContin: Individuals can avoid the worst withdrawal symptoms by tapering down the OxyContin dose normally consumed.
-Tapering is when an individual takes progressively smaller doses of OxyContin over a long period of time, ranging from weeks to months.
+Tapering is when an individual takes progressively smaller doses of OxyContin over a long period, ranging from weeks to months.
 Do not attempt to taper before discussing an individualized tapering schedule with your doctor.

-- Exercise: Exercise can be very therapeutic, and it also reduces stress and anxiety.
+- Exercise: Exercise can be very therapeutic and reduces stress and anxiety.

-- Practice mindfulness or meditation: Learning how to accept the present moment through mindfulness techniques or meditation can help you cope with cravings and urges that occur during the withdrawal process.
+- Practice mindfulness or meditation: Learning to accept the present moment through mindfulness techniques or meditation can help you cope with cravings and urges during withdrawal.

 These strategies can help with at-home OxyContin detox withdrawal symptoms, but they may not be enough.
 Sometimes, professional detox may be needed.

 After detox, the next step in the recovery process typically involves OxyContin rehab treatment.
-Medical professionals can help determine which treatment option may be best for a patient based on their personal situation.
+Medical professionals can help determine the best treatment option for a patient based on their situation.
 Available options include: